makidoll/gme-to-the-moon/README.md

 yarn start
 ```

-Use [Debugger for Firefox](https://marketplace.visualstudio.com/items?itemName=firefox-devtools.vscode-firefox-debug) with VS Code and Run and Debug
+-   Use [Debugger for Firefox](https://marketplace.visualstudio.com/items?itemName=firefox-devtools.vscode-firefox-debug) with VS Code and Run and Debug

+-   Use [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) with VS Code and Run and Debug.
+Note that you need to refresh and see logs (background page) in `chrome://extensions` instead

 ## Build